Sacred Places Yoga ~ 9 days / 8 nights

 Deepen your yoga practice in the enchanting Sacred Valley of the Incas and experience this rare opportunity for authentic social interaction, personal comfort and cultural participation.

-The daily yoga practice can range from an invigorating Ashtanga Vinyasa sequence, to a restorative Iyengar-inspired session, depending on the other activities of the day, and the needs of the group.
+Each day Sonya will guide you through a dynamic, invigorating yoga practice, or an Iyengar-inspired restorative session, depending on the other activities of the day, and the needs of the group.
 Practice yoga in the power sacred places of the Andes.

-Recommended for a profound unforgettable vacation that enhances the spirit.
+Recommended for a profound unforgettable cultural immersion that enhances the spirit.